WeMakeMolecules/fungison/README.md

-# fungison
+# Fungison
-this is a clean version of corason integrated with the FUNGIT repository.
-Alignments work on PKSs and NRPSs and in general for long sequences
+This is a clean version of CORASON integrated with the FUNGIT repository.
+It is tailored for fungal genomes.
+It wont drop large jobs on thousands of PKSs and NRPSs and in general for long sequences